philibertc/adalight_ws2812b/README.md

 This is a fork of Adalight working with WS2811/WS2812 LED using the FastLED library (v 3.1).

-FastLED library can be found on Github here : https://github.com/FastLED/FastLED

 Prebuilt binaries are in the releases page.

 Data pin of the LED strip goes on pin 6 (D6).
 You will need to edit the main.cpp file in platformio if you have more than 240 LEDs.